lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

 .. important::

-   If deploying the upgrade to the Summit, make sure that after the Control System has been shut down, M2 is switched to closed loop control from the EUI.
+   If deploying the upgrade to the Summit, before shutting down the Control System, make sure that M2 is switched to closed loop control from the EUI.
 You should ask for help with this in ``#summit-simonyitel`` beforehand.
    The same goes for OS/k8s upgrades.

 #.
 Send all CSC to ``OFFLINE`` state